ReneNulschDE/mbapipy/README.md

 Notes:
-- Tested countries: DE, FI, NL, US, UK
+- Tested countries: CA, DE, DK, FI, NL, PL, UK, US
+- For Canada please use Country Code US currently
-- Cars out of US and Europe can't be used at the same time
+- Cars out of North America and Europe can't be used at the same time